 The American colonists were angered by the Stamp Act and quickly acted to oppose it.
 Because of the colonies’ sheer distance from London, the epicenter of British politics, a direct appeal to Parliament was almost impossible.
 Instead, the colonists made clear their opposition by simply refusing to pay the tax.

-Prominent individuals such as Benjamin Franklin and members of the independence-minded group known as the Sons of Liberty argued that the British parliament did not have the authority to impose an internal tax.
 Public protest flared and the ensuing violence attracted broad attention.
 Tax commissioners were threatened and quit their jobs out of fear; others simply did not succeed in collecting any money.
 As Franklin wrote in 1766, the “Stamp Act would have to be imposed by force.”
 Unable to do so, Parliament repealed the Stamp Act just one year later, on March 18, 1766.

 American separatist movement grew during protest of Stamp Act